-Thomas Edison tried hundreds of times to design a light bulb that would work.
-Fortunately, your camera is your best friend if you just learn to know her a little bit first.
+Thomas Edison tried thousands of times to design a light bulb that would work.
+Fortunately, your camera is your best friend.
+It has a lot of technology to prevent you from having thousands of photo failures if you just learn to know her a little bit first.
 It's an amazing piece of technology that can handle just about any situation for you.

 Macro Photography for Beginners.
 How to do macro photography and great tips on macro photography for beginners.

 Beginning Photography Tips-Understanding Shutter Speed.
 One of a series of articles with beginners photography tips-this one with respect to shutter speed.